 Chansey.
 Her whole design is “the Egg Pokemon”, but not in the sense that she directly is an egg.
 Rather, she’s an egg-shaped incubator-sum-nursemaid of a sort; that big, blobby body shape is probably pretty good at generating heat for her egg pouch and all.
 I really do appreciate when the series goes after a theme while keeping the monster organic rather than a literal, somewhat-anthropomorphic version of the subject.
 Granted, she would basically be a big egg if not for her axlotl-hair and the stubby limbs that make her look like a delightful, rubbery Kirby character.

 The main thing that gets me about Chansey is that her name is less about her exactly.
-It’s more about the fact that it’s rare for her to spawn, hard to catch one, and rarer still to find one holding the ever-valued Lucky Egg that doubles the experience from battles (blessedly given to the player in most contemporary games).
+It’s more an on-the-nose moniker about how it’s rare for her to spawn, hard to catch one, and rarer still to find one holding the ever-valued Lucky Egg that doubles the experience from battles (blessedly given for free to the player in most contemporary games).
 Having a name based around her gameplay function in a series that’s otherwise more setting-forward kind of rubs me the wrong way.
-Still, Chanse has an adorable and clear design without being bang-you-over-the-head obvious, so two thumbs way up.
+Still, Chansey has an adorable and clear design without being bang-you-over-the-head obvious, so two thumbs way up.

 Back in Johto, where baby forms and split evolutionary lines were the new hotness, Chansey’s evolution was showing off a different gameplay feature – happiness (it’s even literally named Happinas in Japanese).
 Mechanically, this re-enforces the idea that the trainer-party bond is supposed to be a more supportive “coach-and-player” or even “pet-and-owner” situation.
 Rather, it would, if there were any mechanical consequences for not treating your Pokémon well.
 I understand that this would be really frustrating to put into a game with a young target audience, but I do wish that there were some teeth on the premise that Pokémon have some degree of independence and will only battle when they agree to the idea.
 But I digress.